machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 **Input parameters**
 - `id` *(string, optional)*: ID of the episode to move to.
 If omitted, Ghostwriter moves to the next episode.

+### `repeate_episode`
+Repeats the current episode.

+**What it does**
+- Stops the current execution path.
+- Requests Ghostwriter to restart the same episode.
+- Preserves the existing project context for the repeated run.
+- Uses an internal exception-based signal to trigger the repeat.

+**Features**
+- Useful when a step should be retried with updated context.
+- Helps implement loop-like behavior inside multi-episode workflows.
+- Keeps previously stored context values available during the retry.

+**Input parameters**
+This tool does not take any input parameters.

 ## File system tools

 ### `read_file_from_file_system`